BXDevTech/Pean/README.md

 ## Prefix  >> * <<

-## Deploy Benin using Heroku
+## Deploy Pea3 using Heroku

-Explore and deploy Pean effortlessly on Heroku.
+Explore and deploy Pea3 effortlessly on Heroku.
 Click the link above to get started.

 ## Deployment using Heroku